Run GUI, Headless, and MCP Modes¶

 Replace 9999 with the port you chose.

 Because Koharu binds to loopback, these endpoints are local by default.
-If you want remote access from another machine, you need to expose that port yourself through your own network setup.
+If you want access from another machine, you need to expose that port yourself through your own network setup.

 For endpoint-level details, see HTTP API Reference.